IASI-SAKS/groucho/README.md

 About the Java Instrumentation
 -------
 For safety reasons, GROUCHO does not apply its instrumentation on the whole set of Java classes in the class path.
-More specifically, and in attition to all the classes that CROCHET does not instrument, the ``GrouchoClassTransformer`` agent does not apply to the instumentation the classes belonging to the following packages:
+More specifically, and in attition to all the classes that CROCHET does not instrument, any agent built from inheritance of the ``it.cnr.iasi.saks.groucho.instrument.AbstractClassTranformer``  does not apply to the instumentation the classes belonging to the following packages:
  * ``java.*``
  * ``sun.*``
  * ``it.cnr.iasi.saks.groucho.*``